k2s/sysadmin/js.delta.chat/README.md

 ### Creating folders

-First I created the upload folder and created a fitting user:
+First I created the upload folder and gave it to the jekyll user, allowing anyone in the deltachat GitHub organization to push to it:

 ```
 cd /var/www/html/